HasanNahiyanNobel/Playground-Love-JS/tutorial-6-the-modern-js/ReadMe.md

 * Knew, but still, `trunc` and `floor` is not the same—to be exact—in case of negative numbers.

 ### How detect whether the input is a number?
 [This](https://javascript.info/number#repeat-until-the-input-is-a-number) and [this](https://javascript.info/array#sum-input-numbers) made me think, a lot.
-Was way more harder than one would assume.
+Was way harder than one would assume.

 Spent a whole evening behind this, did some research, finally [answered in Stack Overflow](https://stackoverflow.com/a/68821383/6606776).